makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 # We want to be Plone

-The community emanates from desire of its contributors.
+The community emanates from the desire of its contributors.

 Community > sum(contributors)

+.notes: this common desire turns the basic existence of the group into an actual consistency of the community

 .fx: extra-large